AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-groups-event-notif-not-applying-to-sub-groups.md

 ---
-title: "Groups: Subgroups do not reveive notifications based on Group event notification settings"
+title: "Groups: Subgroups do not receive notifications based on Group event notification settings"
 description: "When an event occurs that triggers a notification based on Group event notification settings, subgroups of that group do not receive the notification.
 In Workfront, these subgroups are not inheriting the Group notification settings."
 hidefromtoc: yes
 ---

-# Groups: Subgroups do not reveive notifications based on Group event notification settings
+# Groups: Subgroups do not receive notifications based on Group event notification settings

 >[!NOTE]
 >